 - contemporary Chinese society, defined broadly as post-1949;

-- research methodology training that is relevant to the study of China (part of the core course);
+- research methodology training that is relevant to the study of China (part of the core module);

 Information for international students